text

 Guidance Marine’s solution combines:

-• RS77, a high‑resolution 77GHz radar
+• RS77, a ultra high‑resolution 77GHz radar

-• RadaScene, a SLAM‑based radar localisation engine
+• RadaScene, an advanced radar based localisation engine

 What this means for offshore DP operations